Skip to content

 }

-The while loop is used when the condition is unknown or depends on calculations within the loop body:
+We use a while loop when the condition is unknown or depends on calculations within the loop body:

 c